AI4Organization/serverless-rag-solution/README.md

 FAISS is a library developed by Facebook AI Research, designed for efficient similarity search and clustering of dense vectors.
 It excels in handling large datasets, enabling rapid retrieval of items in high-dimensional spaces, making it ideal for applications requiring fast vector similarity.

+## ChromaDB

+ChromaDB is a specialized vector database engineered for embedding management and similarity search at scale.
+Its design focuses on maximizing query performance and scalability, facilitating the development of machine learning and AI applications that require efficient handling of complex vector data.